ChascaTeam/Mind-Squeezer-Game-Project/README.md

 Vasko Viktorov – High Scores sub menu logic, logic behind the Unwrap the sentence question type.

-Everything other (and even parts of the written above) was a team effort (except for Patrik Stanev).
+Everything other (and even parts of the written above) was a team effort.

 ## Game explanation: